 This is the most commonly used scale for internal studies and the one we recommend for your regular surveys:

-- It has good statistical qualities.
+- It has good statistical qualities

-The 0 to 10 scale, the eNPS model
+From 0 to 10, the eNPS model

 Other commonly used scale models

-The "forced choice" scales
+The "forced choice"

-The most commonly used is the scale from 1 to 4; it can be used whenever you want a clear-cut position from your coworkers.|
+|➕||It can be used whenever you want a clear-cut position from your coworkers.|

-Be careful, however, by forcing the respondent to take a position, you run the risk that he or she will refuse to answer and thus lose his or her opinion.
+|➖||Be aware that by forcing the participant to take a particular stand, you run the risk of making them refuse to answer and thus losing their opinion.|